vseryakov/backendjs/README.md

 - `/status/del`
   Delete current account status, mostly for clearing the cache or marking offline status

-## History
-The history API maintains one table for all application specific logging records.
-All operations deal with current account only.

-- `/history/add`
-  Add a record to the `bk_history` table for current account, timestamp is added automatically, all other fields are optional but by default this table contains only 2 columns: `type` and `data` for genetic logging, it can to be extended to support any other application logic if needed.

-- `/history/get`
-  Return history record for current account, if mtime is not specified all records from the beginning will be returned, use `_count` and `_start` parameters to paginate through all available records or specify `mtime=` with the timestamp in milliseconds to start with particular time.

 ## Data
 The data API is a generic way to access any table in the database with common operations, as oppose to the any specific APIs above this API only deals with one table and one record without maintaining any other features like auto counters, cache...